aospapp/aosp/bionic/README.md

     # legacy mess that needs to be sorted out, either by replacing it with
     # current upstream source in one of the upstream directories or by
     # switching the file to C++ and cleaning it up.

+  malloc_debug/
+    # The code that implements the functionality to enable debugging of
+    # native allocation problems.

   stdio/
     # These are legacy files of dubious provenance.
 We're working to clean